piku235/JungiThemeBundle/Resources/doc/installation.md

 ### Step 3: Configuration

 Finally you have to choose a theme resolver that the JungiThemeBundle will use.
-The bundle comes with the default set of theme resolvers.
-You can use one of these theme resolvers or use your own theme resolver by setting symfony service.
+The bundle comes with a default set of theme resolvers.
+You can use one of these theme resolvers or use your own by setting symfony service.

 The bundle contains the following theme resolvers:

-Type | Class
+Key | Class
 ---- | -----
 cookie | CookieThemeResolver
 in_memory | InMemoryThemeResolver